 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
 Final Concl.
-B.12.2.
-Does the monitoring plan provide for the collection and archiving of relevant data concerning environmental, social and economic impacts? /1/ DR See B.12.1.
-OK B.12.3.
-Are the sustainable development indicators in line with stated national priorities in the Host Country? /1/ DR See B.12.1.
-OK B.13.
-Project Management Planning = = = = = = = = = = = = = = = = = = = It is checked that project implementation is properly prepared for and that critical arrangements are addressed.
+Country?
+B.13.
+Project Management Planning It is checked that project implementation is properly prepared for and that critical arrangements are addressed.
 B.13.1.Is the authority and responsibility of overall project management clearly described? /1/ DR The authority and responsibility for project management, monitoring, measurement, review and reporting has been established.
 Responsibilities and authorities for organizing and training of the staff in the appropriate monitoring, measurement and reporting techniques are not clearly defined.
-CL 13 OK B.13.2.
+CL 13 ОК B.13.2.
 Are procedures identified for training of monitoring personnel? /1/ DR The project documentation does not report about provisions for meeting training and maintenance needs.
-CL 14 OK B.13.3.
-Are procedures identified for emergency preparedness for cases where emergencies can cause unintended emissions? /1/ DR No unintended emissions are foreseen.
-OK B.13.4.
-Are procedures identified for review of reported /1/ DR There are no procedures identified for project CL 15 OK
+CL 14 ОК B.13.3.
+Are procedures identified for emergency preparedness for cases where emergencies can cause unintended emissions? /1/ DR No unintended emissions are foreseen. ОК B.13.4.
+Are procedures identified for review of reported results/data? /1/ DR There are no procedures identified for project performance reviews and corrective actions.
+CL 15 OK B.13.5.
+Are procedures identified for corrective actions in order to provide for more accurate future monitoring and reporting? /1/ DR See B.13.3.
+CL-15 ОК C. Duration of the Project/ Crediting Period It is assessed whether the temporary boundaries of the project are